Pseudo-Riemannian geometry embeds information geometry in optimal transport: Connecting the two geometries

 \section{Connecting the two geometries}

-In this section we show that the pseudo-Riemannian framework encodes the dualistic structure in information geometry.
-In essence, the pseudo-Riemannian metric $h$ induces, in a sense to be made precise, the dualistic structure $(g, \nabla, \nabla^*)$ of the $c$-divergence on the graph $G$ regarded as a submanifold of $M \times M'$.
+We show that the pseudo-Riemannian framework encodes the dualistic structure in information geometry.
+In essence, the pseudo-Riemannian metric $h$ on the product manifold $M \times M'$ induces, in a sense to be made precise, the dualistic structure $(g, \nabla, \nabla^*)$ of the $c$-divergence on the graph $G$ regarded as a submanifold of $M \times M'$.